Padre Pio Academy Named a Newman Guide Recommended School by the Cardinal Newman Society

 Why This Recognition Matters

-For PPA families, that trust is not news.
-You chose this school because you already knew what it stood for.
-But this recognition means that families across the country — families who have never heard of Lakewood, Ohio, who are searching and praying for a school that will educate their children in the fullness of truth — will now find Padre Pio Academy when they open the Newman Guide.
+This recognition means that families across the country — families who have never heard of Lakewood, Ohio, who are searching and praying for a school that will educate their children in the fullness of truth — will now find Padre Pio Academy when they open the Newman Guide.

 What This Says About PPA